What are the requirements for a resource parent with Kamali’i Foster Family Agency?

 Single-family homes, town homes, and apartments are all appropriate locations for foster care.
 Foster children need to have their own beds and some require their own room.
 Some foster children can share a bedroom with a same gender child close in age.
 Most children come with few possessions but will need dresser drawers and adequate closet space.
 We do not pay for any alterations needed to your house to accommodate placed children.
 Our staff will discuss home safety issues such as storage of firearms, access to swimming pools, home evacuation plans in the event of fire, emergency plans during a natural disaster, and the requirements for both smoke alarms and carbon monoxide detectors.

-Must foster parents accept all ages of children?
+Must resource parents accept all ages of children?

-No. during the home study process, foster parents will discuss with the Agency Social Worker what age and sex they prefer.
+No. during the home assessment process, resource parents will discuss with the Agency Social Worker what age and sex they prefer.
 Placements are made within their age range.

-How does a foster parent receive help if problems arise with the child?
+How does a resource parent receive help if problems arise with the child?

 An Agency Social Worker is assigned to each child placed with the Agency.
 Kamali’i social workers are available to their foster parent’s 24-hours a day 7-days a week in times of crisis or emergency.
-Foster care works best when the foster parent and the Agency Social Worker are a team focusing on the needs of the child.
-Foster parents may seek advice of another more experienced foster parent that they develop through the Foster Parent Association.
+Foster care works best when the resource parent and the Agency Social Worker are a team focusing on the needs of the child.
+Resource parents may seek advice of another more experienced resource parent that they develop through the Foster Parent Association.
 It is advisable to develop a strong support network of family, friends, and professionals to help care for any foster child.

-How long does a foster child usually stay with a foster family?
+How long does a foster child usually stay with a resource family?